F1's one-off Monaco Grand Prix liveries

 2023 livery marks McLaren’s wins at Monaco, Indianapolis and Le Mans

-The latest one-off Monaco livery is McLaren’s ‘Triple Crown’ paint scheme, borrowing from its cars that won the Indy 500, Le Mans 24 Hours and Monaco Grand Prix.
+McLaren’s ‘Triple Crown’ paint scheme, borrowed from its cars that won the Indy 500, Le Mans 24 Hours and Monaco Grand Prix.

-The exposed carbon nose is a tribute to the black Ueno Clinic-sponsored McLaren F1 GTR that won Le Mans in 1995, while the white centre references Alain Prost‘s 1985 Monaco GP-winning McLaren.
+The exposed carbon nose was a tribute to the black Ueno Clinic-sponsored McLaren F1 GTR that won Le Mans in 1995, while the white centre referenced Alain Prost‘s 1985 Monaco GP-winning McLaren.

-The ousting of cigarette sponsorship means that there’s no diagonal strip of Marlboro red; that’s replaced by the team’s trademark papaya orange, which covers the rear wing in a nod to Johnny Rutherford’s 1974 Indy 500-winning McLaren.
+The ousting of cigarette sponsorship meant that there was no diagonal strip of Marlboro red; that’s replaced by the team’s trademark papaya orange, which covers the rear wing in a nod to Johnny Rutherford’s 1974 Indy 500-winning McLaren.

 2021 – McLaren Gulf livery